 CROWN COPYRIGHT / HEALTH & SAFETY LABORATORY / SCIENCE PHOTO LIBRARY CROWN COPYRIGHT / HEALTH & SAFETY LABORATORY / SCIENCE PHOTO LIBRARY

-Gas-pressurised triggered water barrier.
-Researcher being soaked by water bursting out of a water barrier after being triggered to escape during tests in the 1970s.
+Gas-pressurised triggered water barrier being tested in the 1970s.
 Such systems were developed for use to extinguish fires.
-The flames of a fire would trigger a charge that would disrupt a diaphragm barrier, leading to a release of water under pressure.
-This water would extinguish the fire.
+The flames of a fire trigger a charge that disrupts a diaphragm barrier, leading to a release of water under pressure.
+This water extinguishes the fire.
 This research was carried out by what is today the UK's Health and Safety Laboratory (HSL).
+Photographed in the 1970s.

 Model release not required.
 Property release not required.